Jackscalibur/Jackscalibur/README.md

 Hollistically, I'm interested in the intersection between cyber security and software engineering—that is, I enjoy both writing and securing software.

 I enjoy using Python and Rust the most, but I am also comfortable with languages such as Golang and Java.
-I consider myself a generalist for now, and enjoy learning more about Network (Layers 4 and 7 the most) and Linux security in my spare time.
+I enjoy learning more about Network and Linux security in my spare time.

 ## Skills